Top Things to Consider When Choosing a University

 Financial Fit

 There are a number of financial factors.
-Tuition fees vary, so consider this.
-Universities offer scholarships.
-Student loans are available, typically with payment plans that won’t begin until after graduation.
+Tuition fees vary and so does the availability and accessibility of scholarships.
 Those leaving home will need to factor in accommodations and food and other costs.
-Perhaps you will be able to find part-time work, on campus or nearby.
-It’s important to discuss options with your parents and supporters, to understand the financial commitment involved.
+Perhaps you will be looking for part-time work—working on campus is a great way to balance employment and academics.
+It’s important to discuss options with your parents/supporters, to understand the financial commitment involved.

 Support

 Make sure you have support networks in place.
-For many, parents or guardians are only a phone call or a text away.
 Once away from home, you want to ensure your surroundings offer you the best possible chance for success.
 The size of the university and the city can play into this.
 Also, is there a close-knit and inviting feel?
 At many schools, you can chat with current students online to speak with who have first-hand experience.

 Future

-By spending a little time identifying the right university, you will set yourself up for a great life experience and a rewarding career.
+By spending a little time identifying the right university, you will set yourself up for a great academic, life, and career path.

 ©